 En route to becoming the first carbon-neutral country by 2021, this vibrant destination with a flourishing democracy utilizes eco-tourism to supercharge its economy.
-If you’re out to experience eco-tourism in Costa Rica, you’re in for a treat.
-There are so many ways to travel sustainably in this gorgeous slice of Central American paradise but here are ten of our favorites.
+If you’re out to experience eco-tourism in Costa Rica, you’re in for a treat — there are so many ways to travel sustainably in this gorgeous slice of Central American paradise!
+Listed here are ten of our favourites.

-Eco-tours in Costa Rica will never be complete without staying at any of their brilliant eco-lodges.
+Eco-tours in Costa Rica are not complete without staying at any of the brilliant eco-lodges.
 Costa Rica awards accommodations that excel in sustainability and eco-friendliness, promoting a healthy competition between local businesses.
-For the ultimate in sustainable travel, a plethora of eco-lodges is available for anyone looking for a much needed digital detox, from roughing it up to living lux.
+For the ultimate in sustainable travel, a plethora of eco-lodges are available for anyone looking for a much needed digital detox, from roughing it up to living lux.
 Costa Rica’s Central Valley features a varied array of rainforest hotels that are cut off from the rest of the world (that’s right, no Wi-Fi or electricity).

 If there’s one thing Costa Rica has proven, it’s that sustainability shouldn’t come in the way of providing an upscale experience.
-Pacuare Lodge, one of the World’s Best Ecolodges by NatGeo, lies nestled on the banks of Pacuare River and offers luxurious amenities, cultural encounters, a rich wildlife, and well-appointed accommodations.
+Pacuare Lodge, declared one of the world’s best eco-lodges by NatGeo, lies nestled on the banks of Pacuare River and offers luxurious amenities, cultural encounters, rich wildlife, and well-appointed accommodations.

-Costa Rica has over 60 volcanoes but only six of them are active.
+Costa Rica has over 60 volcanos but only six of them are active.
 With a unique environment created by changes in altitude, areas around volcanoes are a breeding ground for rich biodiversity that you won’t be able to see anywhere else in the world.
-Arenal Volcano, Costa Rica’s most popular volcano, towers over a lush landscape that’s perfect for adventure touring.
+Visit some of the most popular volcanos in Costa Rica like Arenal Volcano, towers over a lush landscape that’s perfect for adventure touring.
 Paos Volcano in the Central Valley is one of the world’s biggest active volcanoes and also features one of the world’s most acidic lakes.
 Bubbling mud pools and hot springs surround the Rincon de la Vieja Volcano, attracting scientists and tourists alike.

 Around 30% of the total land area in Costa Rica is protected, making the country a prime destination for hikers who want to experience the best of Costa Rica's rainforest.
+There are many good trails to go hiking in Costa Rica.
 A variety of wildlife refuges and national parks offer mountain treks for all skill levels.
 Both newbies and seasoned hikers will enjoy varied landscapes, from lush forest regions to challenging volcanic trails.
 If you’re new to hiking, signing up for a guided hike is the best way to learn about the environment while going at a comfortable pace.

 Trek off-the-beaten paths in Costa Rica with the Trek Hidden Costa Rica tour.

 Coffee lovers, listen up!
 Costa Rica isn't Costa Rica without its highly heralded Arabica beans.
-The country is serious about coffee and as one of its biggest exports, only the highest quality Arabica beans must be produced by law.
-An exciting variety of tours are available which will have you touring roasteries and plantations while sampling only the finest coffee.
+The country is serious about coffee and as one of its biggest exports, only the highest quality Arabica beans must be produced—by law!
+Many coffee farms utilize natural compost and solar energy and a variety of tours are available that support organic farming and fair trade.
+Such tours will have you touring roasteries and plantations while sampling only the finest coffee.
 Visit the Doca Estate to explore the oldest roasting factory in Costa Rica and learn more about coffee production, or just stop by a roadside coffee shop to experience the difference in quality.
 If you’re a coffee aficionado, Costa Rica will not disappoint.

 Costa Rica’s love for coffee is first, but their passion for Cacao comes second.
 Frequently grown alongside their coffee beans, the nation’s longstanding love for chocolate is evident in their flourishing plantations.
 Cacao tours will have you learning about Costa Rica’s ancient chocolate history while enjoying a sample of both raw cacao beans and the delicious final product.